DanielYoon82/ActiveDirectoryUsers/README.md

 <br />

 - <b>Summary</b> <br />
-I demonstrated using Windows Active Directory with modeling a VM to manage, delete, and create OU's.
-I created an OU and enabled the advanced features to allow a removal of an OU as well.
-Password reset priveleges was given using steps to delegate control towards applicable departments.
-Adjustments within Active Directory is an ever-constant effort as these instances can occur in a real-world setting.
+I demonstrated using Windows Active Directory with modeling a VM in creating, configuring, deleting, and disabling user accounts.
+In addition, unlocking and resetting a password was carried out using real-world scenarios.
+These common tasks are vital to user management protocol and done offhand frequently.
 <br />
 <br />